 If you’ve been getting up early to exercise, the lost sleep could be counteracting your workout.
 According to the University of Chicago Medical, dieters who cut back on sleep also cut the amount of fat they lose.
 Instead of commandeering sleep time for exercise, try to schedule your workouts for some other time of day.
 If morning is the only time you can work out, then go to bed earlier, so you still get a full night’s sleep.
 Have a hard time falling asleep if you hit the hay earlier than midnight?
 Prevention has some tips for sleeping better starting with going to bed at the same time every night.
 It may take some getting used to, but once your body is accustomed to going to bed at that earlier hour, it will be easy to drift off within a reasonable amount of time.

-- giving yourself a 4-hour buffer between working out and bed time
+- not working out too close to bedtime–give yourself a 4-hour buffer between exercise and going to bed

 - talking to your doctor about how your medications may be affecting your sleep